 Leaving Round Lake, the trail crosses US 9 in 0.7 mile.
-The crushed-stone surface on these last 3 miles will be paved with asphalt as part of the Mechanicville extension project.
-The trail passes bird-viewing spots in the wetlands and currently ends at Coons Crossing Road in Halfmoon.
-The extension will travel about 3 miles along the south side of the railroad yard to Elizabeth Street Extension in Mechanicville.
+The trail passes bird-viewing spots in the wetlands and there is a trailhead at Coons Crossing Road in Halfmoon.
+The Mechanicville extension travels about 3 miles along the south side of the railroad yard to Elizabeth Street Extension in Mechanicville.

 To reach the Ballston Spa trailhead from I-87, take Exit 13S toward US 9 S. Go 0.6 mile on US 9 S, and turn right onto Malta Ave./County Road 63.
 Go 2.9 miles, and turn left onto Hyde Blvd.; then go 0.6 mile, and turn left onto E. High St. Go 0.2 mile, and turn right onto Oak St. Go 0.3 mile, and look for parking at the end of the street.